staudenmeir/eloquent-has-many-deep/README.md

 ### BelongsToMany

-You can also include `BelongsToMany` relationships in the intermediate path.
+You can include `BelongsToMany` relationships in the intermediate path.

 Using the [documentation example](https://laravel.com/docs/eloquent-relationships#many-to-many) with an additional level:
 `User` → belongs to many → `Role` → has many → `Permission`